Heaton Park: Music

+Oasis Live '25 Reunion Tour

+On 27 August 2024, Oasis announced that they would be reuniting for a tour, with Heaton Park being the venue for five concerts between 11 and 20 July 2025.

+Gallagher Hill

+Despite a large temporary steel fence erected by Manchester City Council to protect newly planted trees and livestock, thousands of ticketless fans gathered on the park’s south‑facing knoll—quickly nicknamed “Gallagher Hill”—to watch Oasis on giant screens.

+On 19 July 2025, Liam Gallagher dedicated the performance of “Bring It On Down” to the fans on the hill, while Noel organised a live video feed of their celebrations onto the main stage’s screens and personally funded 1,000 limited‑edition commemorative T‑shirts for distribution there.

+In the days following the final concert, Manchester City Council—supported by dozens of local volunteers—carried out a large‑scale clean‑up to remove litter, then re‑seeded worn patches, ensuring Gallagher Hill was restored for the public’s enjoyment.

 Theatre

 In recent years the park has hosted some open-air theatre productions.
 From 1998 Feelgood Theatre Productions performed open-air promenade productions many of which received Manchester Evening News Theatre Awards and the Horniman Award for outstanding service to theatre.
-Productions include: Blue Remembered Hills (Potter), The Wizard of Oz, The Wind in the Willows, The Three Musketeers, Arthur - King of the Britons, Dracula - The Blood Count,' Shakespeare's Midsummer Night's Dream and Macbeth.
-In 2016 Feelgood returned and performed the world premier of Whispers of Heaton (May and Nov) and Ghost Story of Heaton (October).
+Productions include: Blue Remembered Hills (Potter), The Wizard of Oz, The Wind in the Willows, The Three Musketeers, Arthur - King of the Britons, Dracula - The Blood Count, Shakespeare's A Midsummer Night's Dream and Macbeth.
+In 2016 Feelgood returned and performed the world premier of Whispers of Heaton (May and November) and Ghost Story of Heaton (October).
 Feelgood is now (2016) the official theatre partner for Heaton Park and hall and is planning a programme of theatre and music events.
 In 2005 there was a screening of Pulp Fiction with a film inspired set from the Fun Lovin' Criminals.

+The Shakespeare's Globe Theatre performs open-air theatre annually with performances of Shakespeare's greatest works in 2008, 2009 and A Midsummer Night's Dream in June 2010.